Moaz-Maalik/University-Student-Assistant/README.md

 Our first two features solve the problem of a few registration issues and Chill Spot Finder is a really handy feature.
 Our app ensures full automation of mundane tasks that students had to perform, enabling students to focus more on useful tasks.

 Read Documentation.docx for complete implementation details.

+**Setting up the repository**

+Make sure you have java and Spring Boot installed

+**Steps**

+Open your editor and then open the project file with it .